sanderveldhuis/glidelite/doc/configuration.md

  **Default:** inherit from `package.json`

 Specifies the name of the project and ends up being part of multiple directory names.
 Therefore, the name can't contain any non-URL-safe characters.
-Make sure that the name is unique to ensure it does not interfer with other directories on your deployment system (e.g. Linux).
+Make sure that the name is unique to ensure it does not interfer with other directories on your deployment system (currently only Linux support).

 ## Version - `version`